seankross/the-unix-workbench/docs/04-Working-with-Unix.md

 ```

 Only the differing lines are printed to the console.
 We could also compare
-differening lines in a side-by-side comparison using `sdiff`:
+differing lines in a side-by-side comparison using `sdiff`:

 ```bash